Zohair-coder/caglarturali.github.io/src/data/tabs/experience.md

 <img src="/images/sap_logo.png" width=50 />

-SAP America - Artificial Intelligence (April 2022 - March 2023)
+SAP America - Artificial Intelligence Internship (April 2022 - March 2023)

 - Contributed to an open-source ML platform (ML Lab [github.com/SAP/machine-learning-lab](https://github.com/SAP/machine-learning-lab)) that acts as a centralized hub for development teams to seamlessly build, deploy, & operate ML solutions at scale
 - Integrated an open-source solution, MLFlow, into ML Lab for tracking parameters, metrics & artifacts for each run using Python, FastAPI & React